 On the In-Place Hold settings page, click thePlace content matching the search query in selected sources on hold check box and then select one of the following options:

-Hold indefinitely Select this option to place items returned by the search on an indefinite hold.
+Hold indefinitely Place items returned by the search on an indefinite hold.
 Items on hold will be preserved until you change the hold duration, remove the mailbox (or public folders) from the search, or remove the search.

-Specify number of days to hold items relative to their received date Select this option to hold items for a specific period.
+Specify number of days to hold items relative to their received date Hold items for a specific period.
 For example, you can use this option if your organization requires that all messages be retained for at least seven years.
 You can use a time-based In-Place Hold along with a retention policy to make sure items are permanently deleted in seven years.